agilepro/software-craftsmanship/docs/Error Handling/Implementation/never-convert-exception-to-string.md

 *   You lose all the stack trace information.
 Preserving the exception as an object retains the stack trace and gives the option of displaying a full stack trace to the user later on.
 *   If the exception was translatable, it gets “fixed” into a single language value based on the local of the runtime environment, and not necessarily based on the local of the actual user.
 *   The two errors are concatenated into a single string, and it is not clear that this occurred at a combination of two places.
-It is convenient in the final output to put these two different messages on different lines, but you can’t do that if they are combined into a single line.
+It is convenient in the final output to put these two different messages on different lines, but you can't do that if they are combined into a single line.

 ## Acceptable Form